Periodontal Disease (Gum Disease): A Silent Threat to Your Health

 While gum disease can be managed effectively in many cases, prevention is always the best approach.
 By incorporating proper daily oral hygiene habits into your routine, you can significantly reduce your risk of developing gum disease and even reverse gingivitis.
 Reversing gingivitis, the mildest form of gum disease, is possible with consistent and effective oral hygiene practices.

-- A Healthy Diet rich in fruits, vegetables, and whole grains can support your immune system.
+- A healthy diet rich in fruits, vegetables, and whole grains can support your immune system.
 Limit sugary snacks and drinks, as sugar can contribute to plaque build-up.

-- Drink plenty of water, it helps wash away food particles and bacteria reducing the risk of gingivitis.
+- Drink plenty of water; it helps wash away food particles and bacteria, reducing the risk of gingivitis.

 If detected and treated early by following these steps, gingivitis can be successfully reversed and prevented from progressing to periodontitis.